pixelbart/framework/README.md

-# framework
+# Simple PHP MVC Framework
-Simple PHP Framework
+Go in the config.php and set your variables and just start programming.